monetplus/MEPiSDK_iOS/README.md

         ```
 #### Update client certificate
-Initial client certificate issued by MEP (see previous scenario) are valid only for short period (few minutes).
-When any login scenario takes to long to complete, initial certificate might expire.
-To resolve this, application can request another initial certificate, set it to class representing interupted login step and continue with the login scenario.
+Initial client certificate issued by MEP (see previous scenario) are valid only for short period (few minutes - based on backend configuration).
+When any login scenario takes too long to complete, initial certificate might expire.
+To resolve this, application can request another initial certificate, set it to class representing interrupted login step and continue with the login scenario.
-Classes in MEPi SDK, that are calling enpoints protected by initial client certificates provide API to update client certificate if needed.
+Classes in MEPi SDK, that are calling endpoints protected by initial client certificates provide API to update client certificate if needed.

 ##### Components & classes supporting update of client certificate:
-    - (Android) `MEPiCommons.SslContextChangeable`
+- `MEPiCommons.SslContextChangeable` (Android)
+- `MEPiCommons.ContainsSessionDelegateChangeable` (iOS)
+    - Android
       ```kotlin
-        interface SslContextChangeable {
-	    setSslContext(sslContext: SSLContext)
-	}
+      val updatedSslContext = ... // new instance of sslContext
+      val changeable: X = ... // where X is one of classes below changeable.setSslContext(updatedSslContext)

+      // possible types for X:
+      // FSiLogin
+      // Scenario
+      // LoginFinish
+      // Sms
+      // UserNameAndPassword
+      // Activation
+      // BiometricLogin
+      // BiometricLoginChallenge
+      // BiometricLoginUserAuthentication
+      // Deactivation
+      // ApplicationSessionManager

       ```
-        ```kotlin
-        LoginOutput
-        FSiLogin
-        Scenario
-        UsernameAndPassword
-        SMS
-        LoginFinish
-        Activation
-        ```

-    - (iOS) `MEPiCommons.ContainsSessionDelegateChangeable` protocol and conforming classes
+    - iOS
       ```swift
-	protocol ContainsSessionDelegateChangeable {
-            func changeSessionDelegate(to sessionDelegate: URLSessionDelegate?)
-	}
-        ```
-        ```swift
+      let updatedDelegate = ... // new instance of session delegate let changeable: X = ... // where X is one of classes below changeable.changeSessionDelegate(to: updatedDelegate)

+      // possible types for X:
-        LoginOutput
+      // LoginOutput
-        FSiLogin
+      // FSiLogin
-        Scenario
-        UsernameAndPassword
-        SMS
-        LoginFinish
+      // LoginFinish
+      // SMS
+      // UserNameAndPassword
-        Activation
+      // Activation
+      // BiometricLogin
+      // BiometricLoginChallenge
+      // Deactivation
+      // ApplicationSessionManager
       ```

 #### Transaction
 Preconditions for this scenario: